stetson06/tester-repository1/2022-01-19-enhancing-targeting-accuracy.md

 # assess class balance of dependent variable
 data_for_model["signup_flag"].value_counts(normalize = True)
 ```
 <br>
 From the last step in the above code, we see that **69% of customers did not sign up and 31% did**.
 This tells us that while the data isn't perfectly balanced at 50:50, it isn't *too* imbalanced either.
-Because of this, and as you will see, we make sure to not rely on classification accuracy alone when assessing results - also analysing Precision, Recall, and F1-Score.
+Because of this, and as you will see, we make sure to not rely on classification accuracy alone when assessing results - rather, we also analyze Precision, Recall, and F1-Score.

 <br>
 ### Data Preprocessing <a name="logreg-preprocessing"></a>

-For Logistic Regression we have certain data preprocessing steps that need to be addressed, including:
+For Logistic Regression, we have certain data preprocessing steps that need to be addressed, including:

 * Missing values in the data
 * The effect of outliers